Grena-verifier/Grena-verifier-dockerised/README.md

 The `run_container.sh` will perform all the setup needed _(eg. build Docker image, install all dependencies, download all models, etc)_.

-You'll need to provide it the path to your Gurobi WLS license file either with the `-g` / `--gurobi-license-path` flag, or simply run the script and it'll prompt for the path when needed.
+You'll need to provide it the path to your Gurobi WLS license file either with the `-g` / `--gurobi-license-path` flag, or simply run the script and it will prompt you to enter the license path when needed.

 ```bash
 bash run_container.sh -g /path/to/wls/gurobi.lic